 Crave for tasty Vietnamese food?
-Let the local take you to explore Hanoi Old Quarter in a yummy way!
+Let the locals take you to explore Hanoi Old Quarter in a yummy way!

-In Hanoi food tour, you will get a chance to try local delicacies while learning about the landmarks of Hanoi Old Quarter.
+In the Hanoi food tour, you will get a chance to try local delicacies while learning about the landmarks of the Hanoi Old Quarter.

 What to do at night in Hanoi?
 Head to Ta Hien street!

-Ta Hien street is a popular place to hang out and enjoy the nightlife in Hanoi.
+Ta Hien street is a favorite place to hang out and enjoy the nightlife in Hanoi.

-There is a famous fresh beer (Beer Hoi) that costs less than $1 per cup, and you can try different Vietnamese dishes while having a beer with friends.
+A famous fresh beer (Beer Hoi) costs less than $1 per cup, and you can try different Vietnamese dishes while having a beer with friends.